 Any type of loan or credit line costs money

 Before committing to any type of loan, make certain that you really need the money.
-No matter where you choose to borrow cash, you will always be paying interest charges and fees.
+No matter where you choose to borrow cash quickly, you will always be paying interest charges and fees.
 This is how lenders make profits.

 Segments of the population who run the risk of being victimized by this type of financial lending should not be marketed to.